UrbanInstitute/git-tutorial/working.md

 7. It's good practice to make lots of frequent commits, with descriptive messages, for a number of reasons:
 - Git makes it easy to rollback a project to the way it looked at the time of a certain commit.
 If you make lots of little commits, you can get make it easy to rollback a mistake or edit, without also erasing work you'd like to keep.

 - Looking at a well kept commit history, it's easy to see who worked on a project, when they worked, what they did, and why they did it.
 If something's broken, or you have a question, you can go to the commit history to help diagnose the problem, or figure out who to ask for help.
 - The more often you push changes, the less likely it is you'll encounter a merge conflict.

 Note:
-Sometimes, you might want to pull changes down from github, and totally overwrite whatever local work you've done that is different from the remote version on github. <strong><span style="color: red">CAUTION:</span></strong> running this command is sort of the equivilant of closing a file and selecting "Don't Save," so make sure you really want to do it.
+Sometimes, you might want to pull changes down from github, and totally overwrite whatever local work you've done that is different from the remote version on github. <strong style="color: red"><span style="color: red">CAUTION:</span></strong> running this command is sort of the equivilant of closing a file and selecting "Don't Save," so make sure you really want to do it.
 Without adding, commiting, pushing, or pulling, run
 ```bash
 git reset --hard
 ```